Version 3.0 Final 8 January 2026

 If your personal information is included in any images or videos taken by us at our events, we may share this with Young Scot, Youth Sport Trust, the Scottish Government, Scottish Governing Bodies, and local authorities, among others, for promotional and/or journalistic purposes.

-The Young People’s Sport Panel is delivered by sportscotland in partnership with Young Scot.
-We may also share your personal information, consisting of your name, age and local authority area and any additional personal information gained through the application process to become a Volunteer with Young Scot.
+Fit for Girls is a programme delivered by sportscotland in partnership with Youth Sport Trust.
+We may share your personal information, consisting of your name, age and local authority area and any additional personal information gained through the application process to become a Fit for Girls tutor in a voluntary capacity with Youth Sport Trust.

 We may be required to share personal information with statutory or regulatory authorities and organisations to comply with statutory obligations.
 Such organisations include the Scottish Government, including Companies House, HMRC, the Health & Safety Executive, Disclosure Scotland, Equalities and Human Rights Commission (for the purposes of equalities monitoring (such information being provided in an anonymised form)) and Police Scotland.